 Eating cooked bones (or cooked anything, for that matter) is unnatural for dogs.
 For this reason, dogs often suffer from diarrhea, vomiting, and constipation after consumption.
 Constipation can be quite severe, due to the high calcium content of the bone that causes a firm stool.
 Furthermore, sharp fragments can scratch the large intestine and rectum, which can cause your dog severe pain.

 Another way a cooked bone can impact your dog’s digestion is if it becomes trapped in his stomach or intestines.
-This occur if your dog swallows a large piece of bone and it cannot continue passing through his digestive tract.
+This can occur if your dog swallows a large piece of bone and it cannot continue passing through his digestive tract.
 Your dog may require surgery to remove the chunk of bone.

 Particularly large pieces stuck in the stomach can call for an upper gastrointestinal endoscopy.
 This involves using a tube with a built-in camera and grabbing tool.
 Your vet will the tube to free the bone from the dog’s stomach.